hci-a-if-its-2019/assignment-1-pradiptlx/README.md

 3. Open Anki and figure it out
 4. Try to explore Anki
 5. Try to create deck and card
+6. Find out how to change text format style
-6. Try to use it
+7. Try to use it
-7. Find out what user feel about Anki for using it first time
+8. Find out what user feel about Anki for using it first time
+9. Try to import deck from other user (from community website)

 ## User Description